-You could be a stay at home mom and be provided for financially fully by your husband, and while other women are seething, HATING you for having this apparent fortune, your man adores you to bits.
+You could be a stay at home mom and be provided for financially fully by your husband, and would still love you and commit to you.

 It’s other WOMEN and dishonest men who perpetuate these myths about what you have to be in order to be enough for everyone in this world.

 Nobody loves you for being successful, for being intimidating, or for being more ‘powerful’ in society than other people are.

-The Price you pay for telling yourself that men are intimidated by you..
+The price you pay for telling yourself that men are intimidated by you.

 Here is the price we pay for telling yourself the BS story that men are intimidated by us:

-1) We will never actually become more attractive.
+- We will never actually become more attractive.
 Instead, we stay closed and guarded which will repel more and more men away from you.

-2) We don’t get to feel the power that comes with being able to attract any man you want.
+- We don’t get to feel the power that comes with being able to attract any man you want.

-3) We may never have our own children (if you want your own children, then this could be a huge and urgent worry for you).
+- We may never have our own children (if you want your own children, then this could be a huge and urgent worry for you).

-4) We will never grow, instead we will remain closed, guarded and eventually, totally bitter.
+- We will never grow, instead we will remain closed, guarded and eventually, totally bitter.

-Men are attracted to Femininity, not Success…
+Men are attracted to Femininity & value, not Success…

 What am I getting at here?
 What’s the ‘answer’ in all this?